HengGao12/OAML/README.md

 ## Acknowledgements

 OAML is developed based on [OpenOOD](https://github.com/Jingkang50/OpenOOD/tree/main) repo.
-Thanks to their great work!
+Thanks to their great work.